 I’m not really that big on Halloween decorating (it’s not Christmas after all), but I do have a few cool tricks up my sleeve, many of which I picked up from Ms. Stewart.
-Sadly, we don’t get her television show now.
-I guess the Hallmark channel wants too much money from AT&T and AT&T wants to protect us from this injustice.
+Sadly, we don’t get her television show any more.
 Sometimes I’ll try to find something on her website, but the advertising is so daunting!
-And of course, it’s all hers; she’s everywhere now.
+And of course, all the advertising is for her products; she’s everywhere now.
 As someone with little ambition, I’ve always admired Martha’s, but sometimes I wonder where this will all end.

 Sally and Jack (above) didn’t come from Martha, but the microbeads from Michael’s that I used in their snow globes did.
 I love any excuse to make a snow globe.
 You can read more about how to make your own on a previous post that you’ll find here.

 This light post decoration is one of my favorite Halloween traditions.
 A children’s book author visited Martha on her show soon after we moved into our house and this was his idea.
 We replaced our original light fixture and post a couple of years ago and very happily, the set that I made years before still worked on the new fixture!
 I used a black sheet of plastic that I found at Tap Plastics.
 I cut my shapes from the plastic with an X-acto knife and every year I tape the pieces directly to the light fixture using double-sided tape for the cut-out pieces (cat, moon, star) and black duct tape for the full sheets (jack-o-lantern).
 You don’t have to use plastic for this, but it is waterproof and it does a great job of blocking the light where you don’t want to see it.